zormanmarlo/DNA_amph_natcomm/README.md

 acid delivery, stimuli-responsive biomaterials, and soft robotics.

 ### Description
-Files and scripts required to replicate simulations in (insert DOI when possible).
+Files and scripts required to replicate simulations in (DOI: 10.1038/s41467-024-48722-2).
 Simulations were run with Desmond and analysis scripts require the NumPy, Pandas, Matplotlib, MDTraj, and Pickle libraries.

 #### job_files
 All structure and configuration input files required to replicate simulations.